COPS-CSOC-2022/CSOC-WEEK-3-Android-Flutter/README.md

 - A button on the home screen that will allow the user to create a new todo which should be updated instantly on the home screen.
 - The home screen should also have a search bar to search for any todo in the list.
 On searching, only relevant todos should show up on the screen.
 - The user should also be able to delete and update any todo.
 (Home screen should update the list instantly after deleting/updating)
+- **Bonus Task:** Add animation of any kind on any definite action or screen movements.
+It can be anything so use your imagination and creativity as you like :)

 ## Points
 Here is the breakdown of the points related to each task.